 F-2 APPARATUS

-F-2.1 Photo-electric Sensor shall consist primarily of an emitter for emitting light and a receiver for receiving light.
+F-2.1 Photo-electric sensor shall consist primarily of an emitter for emitting light and a receiver for receiving light.
 The electronic version of the colour meter shall consist of the following components:

-Photo-electric sensor — Photo-electric Sensor shall consist primarily of an Emitter for emitting light and a Receiver for receiving light.
+Photo-electric sensor — Photo-electric sensor shall consist primarily of an emitter for emitting light and a Receiver for receiving light.
 Sensor must be located at 45° for better reflection and emission of light.
 Four LED strip light bulbs shall be equipped for light source.
-For colour measurement, two PIN photodiode sensor (BPW34) must be used.
+For colour measurement, two PIN photodiode sensor (BPW34) must be used;

-Area of light falling — Area of light impinging shall not be more than 250 mm2.
+Area of light falling — Area of light impinging shall not be more than 250 mm2; and